shawn1m/overture/README.md

     ./overture # Start with the default config file -> ./config.json

-Or use your own config directory:
+Or use your own config file:

     ./overture -c /xxx/xxx/x.json # Use your own config file